chatwoot/docs/docs/product/channels/live-chat/integrations/react-native-widget.md

 Chatwoot lets you chat with your visitors and provide exceptional support in real time.
 To use Chatwoot in your react native app, follow the steps described below.

-## 1. Create a Website Inbox in Chatwoot
+## 1. Create a Website Channel in Chatwoot

 As a first step, you will need a website channel configured in your Chatwoot account.
 To learn how to do this step-by-step, refer to the Website Channel [document]([url](https://www.chatwoot.com/docs/product/channels/live-chat/create-website-channel/)).